Ash-Taraghi/Rock-Paper-Scissors/README.md

 ## How to Play

-1. Open the `index.html` file in your web browser.
+1. Open the [Rock, Paper, Scissors Game](https://ash-taraghi.github.io/Rock-Paper-Scissors/) in your web browser.
 2. You will see the game interface with rules and options to choose from (Rock, Paper, Scissors).
 3. Click on your choice (Rock, Paper, or Scissors).
 4. The computer will randomly select its choice.